-A Michigan woman called a friend to say she was in a shoot-out in October, police say.
+A Michigan woman called a friend to say she was in a shootout in October, police say.
 She hasn't been seen since

 Deputies used K9 search teams and thermal imaging cameras to search the woods around the cabin but did not find anyone.

-Now, the Benzie County Sheriff's Office and the Michigan State Police are asking anyone with information about Quintal's whereabouts to call authorities.
+Now, the sheriff's office and Michigan State Police are asking anyone with information about Quintal's whereabouts to call authorities.